thomluther/ha-anker-solix/INFO.md

 Prior to the release of the Solarbank 2 AC model, only a single fixed price could be defined for your Solarbank system, which is used by the Anker Cloud to calculate your overall savings.
 Once you have defined a Usage Time plan with different tariffs for your system, the system price type can be toggled to the defined Usage Time plan tariffs.
 This is supposed to make more accurate total saving calculations by the cloud, but it is difficult to validate.
 It turned out, that enabling the Usage Time mode in the Anker App will automatically toggle the system price type to Usage Time price.
 However, toggling away from Usage Time mode does not automatically revert system price type back to fixed price.
 And it also might not make sense to use a fixed price once you have defined a Usage Time plan with your 'well known' prices for each tariff type.

-**Note:**
+> [!NOTE]

- If you toggle your system price currency entity via the integration, the currency change will also be applied to all currency definitions in an existing Usage Time plan.
+> If you toggle your system price currency entity via the integration, the currency change will also be applied to all currency definitions in an existing Usage Time plan.
 The Anker App will not do that automatically.
 Likewise the system price type is not toggled back to fixed price by the mobile App after the Usage Time plan was deleted.
 This will be done also automatically by the integration to ensure the cloud price saving calculations can continue most accurately.

 ## Markdown card to show the defined Solarbank schedule